 Segue to the present some, um, time later.
 I pulled all of the parts of the Force 12 C-4SXL out of storage and further disassembly showed the stainless steel (SS) hardware had been installed without anti-seize and much of it galled and broke when I attempted to remove it.
 There were numerous surprises as well: the small ends of the element were all plugged with mud-dauber wasp nests, and the boom sections were mouse hotels.
 I flushed all tubing out with water and tried not to blow chunks myself as um, debris came pouring out….NASTY!
 This picture shows the condition of the boom and other parts when starting the rebuild:

 After a full disassembly and cleaning I removed the corrosion from the aluminum parts with 3M Gray Ultra-Fine Scotchbrite Pads, bottles of Loctite Aluminum Jelly: http://www.loctiteproducts.com/p/s_trmt_alum/overview/Loctite-Aluminum-Jelly.htm , wire brushes and a ton of my own elbow grease.
-This arduous process took a total of 5 hours, but the results were worth it:
+(2019 edit: Both the Duro and Loctite Aluminum Jelly have apparently been discontinued.
+We have used acidic ‘brighteners’ as well like the NAPA brand which work, but they are not as easy to use, and will etch concrete and kill grass when they drip off, so caution is advised) This arduous process took a total of 5 hours, but the results were worth it:

 The boom had previously been painted with some very tenacious silver paint which was mostly removed by cleaning, so the end result was clean and corrosion-free, but it looked looked spotty from the old paint residue.
 In order to improve the appearance and help a bit with future corrosion, I lightly sprayed just the boom and element brackets with Krylon Rust Tough Silver Metallic Enamel (p/n RTA3292).
 Here is the boom and element assembly after painting: